 Get an Accurate Diagnosis

-Mesothelioma blood tests and biomarkers could lead to earlier and more accurate diagnoses in the future.
-This medical evolution could lead to more mesothelioma survivors and more remissions, as this cancer is easier to treat in its earlier stages.
+Mesothelioma blood tests and biomarkers could lead to earlier and more accurate diagnoses.
+This medical evolution could lead to more mesothelioma survivors and more remissions, as this cancer is easier to treat in earlier stages.

-If you or a loved one has recently been diagnosed, or have had questionable imaging tests, a blood test could provide peace of mind.
+If you or a loved one has recently been diagnosed, a blood test could provide peace of mind.
 It could also lead you to a life-saving treatment protocol.